 - Organize your recordkeeping Establish a central location where everyone in your household can put tax-related records all year long.
 Anything from a shoebox to a file cabinet works.
 Just be consistent to avoid a scramble for misplaced mileage logs or charity receipts come tax time.

 - Review your paycheck Make sure your employer is properly withholding and reporting retirement account contributions, health insurance payments, charitable payroll deductions and other items.
 These payroll adjustments can make a big difference on your bottom line.
 Fixing an error in your paycheck now gets you back on track before it becomes a huge hassle.

 - Prepare to itemize deductions If your expenses typically fall just below the amount to make itemizing advantageous, a bit of planning to bundle deductions into 2012 may pay off.
 An early or extra mortgage payment, pre-deadline property tax payments, planned donations or strategically paid medical bills could equal some tax savings.
 See the Schedule A instructions for expenses you can deduct if you’re itemizing and then prepare an approach that works best for you.

 - Strategize tuition payments The American Opportunity Tax Credit, which offsets higher education expenses, is set to expire after 2012.
 It may be beneficial to pay 2013 tuition in 2012 to take full advantage of this tax credit, up to $2,500, before it expires.
 For more information, see IRS Publication 970, Tax Benefits for Education.

 - Keep up with changes Find out about tax law changes, helpful tips and IRS announcements all year by subscribing to IRS Tax Tips through www.irs.gov

-For more information on how you can prepare for tax season, contact us at 407-344-1012 for your FREE Consultation.
+For more information on how you can prepare for tax season, contact us at 407-502-2400 for your consultation.
 God bless.